Dual Career Research

 TASS works to enable dual career pathways, thereby removing the pressure on talented athletes to choose between education and sport, allowing them to excel in both.

-Current TASS scholar and Talented Athlete Advisory Group member, Emma Vickers, has shared an overview of her PhD, focussing on student-athletes transitions during university.
+TASS work alongside former athlete and Talented Athlete Advisory Group member, Emma Vickers, whose PhD focuses on student-athletes’ transitions during university.

 Meanwhile, Loughborough University’s Emily Deason, has completed the first year of her PhD, a systematic review of the literature available on on dual career.